What You’ll Learn 🛠️

 Selection field

 You can change the position of fields at any time.
-Just select it (the red box will appear) and move it up or down using the appropriate button.
+Simply select the field (a red box will appear around it) and move it up or down using the appropriate button.

-Delete field - To remove unused or non-required fields, select the field and press the Delete icon.
-The only field you can't delete is the File name entry field.
+Delete Field – To remove unused or unnecessary fields, select the field and press the Delete icon.
+The only field you cannot delete is the File name entry field.

-Under header settings, you can select whether to ask for the header on the start of the storing or at the end:
+Header Settings – Under header settings, you can choose whether to request the header at the start or at the end of data storage:

-Ask for header at the end will open the same window when the measurement is stopped.
+Ask for header at the end – The same window will appear after the measurement is stopped.

-You can also export the header to .xml file or import the header from the setup file.
+You can also export the header to an .xml file or import it from a setup file.

-If we have selected the option Ask for the header at the end, we get the window like in the picture below after we stop storing the data.
-We can see the input sections defined earlier in Settings.
+If the option Ask for the header at the end is selected, the window shown in the example below will appear after data storage has stopped.
+In this window, you can see the input sections defined earlier in Settings.

 How to startup the DewesoftX?

-Startup option allows you to select what do you want DewesoftX to do when you start it.
+The Startup option allows you to define what DewesoftX should do when it starts.

-Multiple instances of DewesoftX can be selected to allow that DewesoftX is started multiple times on the same computer for special applications (running different devices, analysing old data while measurement process is running...).
+You can enable Multiple instances of DewesoftX to allow the software to run multiple times on the same computer for special applications (e.g., running different devices or analyzing old data while a measurement process is running).

-Nothing (DewesoftX opens normally, no action is performed.)
+Nothing – DewesoftX opens normally, and no action is performed.

-Load setup (DewesoftX automatically loads a defined setup.
-We can also tell the program to go straight to Acquisition mode or to start DewesoftX in full-screen mode.)
+Load setup – DewesoftX automatically loads a predefined setup.
+You can also configure the program to go directly into Acquisition mode or to start in full-screen mode.

-Load sequence (Load sequence at start will load the sequence defined in the file name and run when DewesoftX starts.)
+Load sequence – This option automatically loads the sequence defined in the specified file name and runs it when DewesoftX starts.

 How to set performance settings?